Mu variant cases growing slowly across the Las Vegas Valley, according to UNLV researchers

-A UNLV wastewater surveillance program tells FOX5 that the Mu variant has been detected in throughout the Valley in August, and traces of it have been growing slowly.
+LAS VEGAS (FOX5) -- A UNLV wastewater surveillance program tells FOX5 that the Mu variant has been detected in throughout the Las Vegas Valley in August, and traces of it have been growing slowly.

 The World Health Organization labels the Mu variant as a variant of "interest," concerned that several possible mutations could render vaccines less effective; the research is still out on the true impact of this latest strain.